 - A stop in Jiayuguan, the last outpost of the Chinese Empire.
 Explore Jiayuguan Fort and a remote section of the Great Wall

 - A stop at Dunhuang for Crescent Lake oasis, surrounded by Mingsha Shan singing sand dunes and Mogao Caves with almost 500 caves and 2.5 thousand statues

 - 2 days in Turpan for traditional mud dwellings, nearby Flaming Mountains, the Turpan Depression (second only to the Dead Sea in Jordan as the lowest point on earth) and ancient Silk Road city of Jiaohe

-- 1 day in Kashgar, an old city with myriad of beautiful examples of Uyghur Islamic architecture
+- 1 day in Kashgar, an old city with a myriad of beautiful examples of Uyghur Islamic architecture

 From there, continue to Kyrgyzstan via Torugart to Naryn or Irkeshtam Pass to Sary Tash.
-Plan for a month long journey.
+Plan for a month-long journey.

-Alternatively, start at Urumqi that “was a major hub on the Silk Road during China’s Tang dynasty, and developed its reputation as a leading cultural and commercial center during the Qing dynasty in the 19th Century” (Wikipedia).
+Alternatively, start at Urumqi that “was a major hub on the Silk Road during China’s Tang dynasty, and developed its reputation as a leading cultural and commercial centre during the Qing dynasty in the 19th Century” (Wikipedia).
 Take a few days to explore this buzzing city!
 If you have time to venture outside of the city, visit Heavenly lake of Tianshan and Bogda Peak.